-Born inbetween different worlds, different cultural identities, and the persistent feeling of not belonging anywhere, being rootless, being homeless; this describes very much as well the musical career of Swiss raised, Czech musician of Pashtun descend, Miron Andres.
+Born in between different worlds, different cultural identities, and the persistent feeling of not belonging anywhere, being rootless, being homeless; this describes very much as well the musical career of Swiss raised, Czech musician of Pashtun descent, Miron Andres.

 Since his Master's in 2017 he has been very active in the extension of the viola da gamba repertoire (solo, ensemble and opera).
 Some of these works have been premiered at festivals such as the Tampering 2017 (Tampere, Finland), Opera Forward Festival Amsterdam 2017, Prix Annelie de Man 2018 (Amsterdam) and the Grachtenfestival Amsterdam 2018.

 But his love for early music has not been forgotten.
 He can be heard regularly in festivals such as the BRQ Vantaa (Finland), Festival de Musique Ancinene de Callas (France), Festivalul Baroc Tmisoara (RO), V Festival Opera do Parana (Curitiba, Brazil) and the Grachtenfestival Amsterdam (The Netherlands).

 In 2019, Arcana (Outhere) released his recording together with Europa Ritrovata, Affect is No Crime.
 New Music for old Instruments.

 And in 2021, Olive Music/Et’cetera released “Crossroads”, an album with almost only new works that were commissioned by the Tampering Festival for Ugly Pug.